GRA 6038 Ethics and Sustainability in Organizations

 This course has two required coursework papers connected to the two dilemma workshops.
 In each of the workshops, students are divided into groups of five to six who will work together on a paper with a one-week deadline.
 The papers will be evaluated on how they demonstrate empirical, theoretical, structural and critical capabilities.
 The group papers will be evaluated on a pass/fail scale, and students will get feedback on strengths and weaknesses of their papers.
 Students who are unable to participate in the dilemma workshops will need to submit individual papers within the same timeframe and with the same deadline as the group papers.
 These individual papers will get a pass/fail grade, but no other evaluative feedback.
 Each student needs to contribute to two papers that have received a pass grade, either as group or individual papers, to be eligible for the exam.

 The plenary sessions will include different forms of active learning in small groups.
-After four of the plenary sessions (weeks 2, 8, 9 and 10), students will receive assignments following up on the lecture topics.
-ONE of these assignments will be part of the home exam.
-The assignment chosen will be announced together with the exam.
+After four of the sessions students will receive topics for essays following up on the lecture topics.
+All four essays are to be submitted together with the take home exam.
+One of the essays will be evaluated as part of the exam.
+The essay choosen will be decided after the exam is submitted.

 Please note that while attendance is not compulsory in all courses, it is the student’s own responsibility to obtain any information provided in class.